 Q42.
 Who will determine whether a CCP is qualifying?
 A42.
 It is the primary responsibility of AIs to determine whether a CCP is qualifying.
 If a CCP regulator has provided a public statement on whether a CCP is qualifying or non-qualifying, then AIs may rely on the statement to determine the appropriate capital treatments for their exposures to the CCP.
 Otherwise, AIs should determine whether a CCP is qualifying based on the criteria set out in paragraph (a) of the definition of "qualifying CCP" ("QCCP") in §226V(1).
 AIs should be prepared to provide the HKMA with a list of CCPs to which they have exposures, including the AIs' evaluation of the relevant criteria in respect of each such CCP.
 If a CCP ceases to be a QCCP because it no longer meets all the criteria set out in paragraph (a) of the definition of "qualifying CCP" in §226V(1), a 3-month grace period is available during which AIs may calculate the capital requirements for their exposures to the CCP as if the CCP were a QCCP (see §226ZC(1)).
-If a CCP in a jurisdiction outside Hong Kong calculates its counterparty credit risk exposures to its clearing members using methods other than a method that is consistent with the SA-CCR published by the Basel Committee (thus failing to meet the description in paragraph (a)(iii) and (iv) of the definition of "qualifying CCP" in $226V(1)$, an AI may deem such CCP as a QCCP under $1(1)$ of Schedule 16 provided that all the conditions set out in $1(2)$ of that Schedule are met.
+If a CCP in a jurisdiction outside Hong Kong calculates its counterparty credit risk exposures to its clearing members using methods other than a method that is consistent with the SA-CCR published by the Basel Committee (thus failing to meet the description in paragraph (a)(iii) and (iv) of the definition of "qualifying CCP" in $226V(1)$ , an AI may deem such CCP as a QCCP under $1(1)$ of Schedule 16 provided that all the conditions set out in $1(2)$ of that Schedule are met.
+Q43.
 If a jurisdiction outside Hong Kong has published on or before 30 June 2021 its SA-CCR rule but the mandatory compliance date has not yet been announced, is a CCP in such jurisdiction eligible for the transitional arrangement provided for under Schedule 16?
+A43.
 Yes.
 In such case, the end date of the transition period (i.e. the period during which the CCP can be regarded as a QCCP) will be known once the mandatory compliance date is announced by the jurisdiction concerned.
-5 If the information mentioned in paragraph (a)(i) and (ii) of the definition of "qualifying CCP" in §226V(1) in respect of a CCP is not publicly disclosed, how should an AI assess whether the CCP is a qualifying CCP?
-If such information is not made available to market participants by the relevant regulatory authority of the jurisdiction concerned or is not otherwise made available by the CCP, this may call into question about the adequacy and transparency of the jurisdiction's CCP regulatory regime.
-The HKMA is prepared to provide assistance on a case-by-case basis if an AI has difficulties in determining whether a CCP meets any one or more of the criteria set out in the definition of "qualifying CCP".
+Q44. date is announced by the jurisdiction concerned.
+If the information mentioned in paragraph (a)(i) and (ii) of the definition of "qualifying CCP" in §226V(1) in respect of a CCP is not publicly disclosed, how should an AI assess whether the CCP is a qualifying CCP?